Skip to footer content

 How to Add Page Numbers in PDF using iTextSharp in C#

 "Portable Document Format," or PDF, is a file format created by Adobe.
-PDFs come in handy when presenting papers that need to have their text and photos formatted.
+PDFs come in handy when presenting documents that need to have their text and images formatted consistently.
 In the current world, PDF files are essential and are utilized for document creation and invoicing across all corporate sectors.
 Thanks to the several PDF libraries that are now on the market, creating PDFs has become practically instinctive.
 To choose the appropriate PDF library for you, it is crucial to weigh the benefits and characteristics of each before utilizing one for your project.

 How to Add Page Numbers in PDF using iTextSharp C#